-The project will be implemented in Rural Panchayats and Town Panchayats of all the districts of the State except Chennai.
-Rural villages in 385 blocks and 528 Town panchayats will be covered.
+The project will be implemented in Rural Panchayats of all the districts of the State except Chennai.
+Rural villages in 385 blocks will be covered.

-3. Eligibility Criteria:
+3. Eligibility Criteria

-- ❖ Women farmers with original Participatory Identification of Poor (PIP) allotment number as provided by Tamilnadu State Rural Livelihood Mission in the rural panchayats and Women farmers with BPL number in Town Panchayats. - ❖ Women belonging to Self Help Groups registered with Tamilnadu State Rural Livelihood Mission shall be given preference. - The beneficiary should be a permanent resident of that village /Town Panchayat. - The beneficiary should not have benefitted from free milch cow, goat/ sheep scheme or poultry schemes during previous years. - Preference will be given to widows, destitutes and physically challenged. - ❖ 30% of the beneficiaries selected should be from SC/ST category.
+- Beneficiary should be economically poor women. - Women belonging to Self Help Groups registered with Tamilnadu State Rural Livelihood Mission shall be given preference. - The beneficiary should be a permanent resident of that village. - ❖ Preference will be given to widows, destitutes, transgenders and physically challenged. - 30% of the beneficiaries selected should be from SC/ST category.

-4. Selection of Beneficiaries and villages:
+4. Selection of Beneficiaries and villages

 The District Collector will issue a publication in local newspapers regarding the details of the scheme inviting applications from the women farmers, specifying the period for submission of application forms.
-The women will get the application forms from local Veterinary Dispensaries / Veterinary Hospital /Clinician centres and submit the filled in application forms within the said period of time.
-Wide publicity shall be given by way of displaying the details of the scheme in the veterinary institutions, local panchayats, town panchayats etc., A cost of Rs.25,000/- is provided for IEC activities per district.
+The women will get the application forms from local Veterinary Dispensaries and submit the filled in application forms within the said period of time.
+Wide publicity shall be given by way of displaying the details of the scheme in the veterinary institutions, local panchayats etc., A cost of Rs.20,000/- is provided for IEC activities per district.

-The Veterinary assistant surgeon / Veterinary Surgeon / Clinician after receiving the application forms up to cut off date will check for eligibility criteria and then forward the list of eligible women to the concerned Assistant Directors / Joint Directors within ten days.
+The Veterinary Assistant Surgeon after receiving the application forms up to cut off date will check for eligibility criteria and then forward the list of eligible women to the concerned Assistant Directors within ten days..

-The Assistant Directors in consultation with the VAS at block level will form the clusters with eligible women from 5-6 neighbouring villages in the same block and forward the list along with the beneficiaries list from Town Panchayats to concerned Regional Joint Directors.
-Also the Veterinary Surgeon / Clinician will forward the list from Town panchayats to concerned Regional Joint Directors.
+The Assistant Directors in consultation with the VAS at block level will form the clusters with eligible women from 5-6 neighbouring villages in the same block and forward the list to concerned Regional Joint Directors.

 This sort of cluster approach at block level would help convergence of resources for supply or procuring of inputs and marketing of products.
 It would also promote entrepreneurship and learning by sharing in a community manner.
 It would also facilitate easy demonstration of the impact of the scheme.
-One representative from this cluster can be trained to undertake marketing of eggs and meat on behalf of the cluster.
+One representative from this cluster can be trained in future to undertake marketing of eggs and meat on behalf of the cluster.